Manage query pipeline conditions

 Matches/Doesn’t match

-The Matches/Doesn’t match operators are:
+The Matches/Doesn’t match operators:

 Examples